lucapette/website/content/writing/my-programming-principles.md

   basic workflow goes really far: profile your code, find the slowest bit, make it faster, repeat until you're happy.

-I have lived by this principle all my career a I've been lucky enough to run into it a long time ago.
-Over the years, this principle was the driving force behind my choices of programming languages.
-I have a number of reasons to enjoy working exclusively with statically typed languages, probably enough to write its own article (interested?
-Please, let me know!) but this principle plays a surprisingly big part in this.
+I have lived by this principle all my career as I have been lucky enough to run into it very early.
+Over the years, this principle was one of the driving force guiding me to my next programming language.
+Nowadays, I have a number of reasons to enjoy working exclusively with statically typed languages, probably enough reasons to write an article about it (interested?
+Please, let me know!).
+One critical reason is this principle.
 The ergonomics of statically typed languages allow me a much more relaxed approach to the make it work phase.
-I genuinely don't need to care how the code is organised or their naming.
+I don't need to care too much about how the code is organised or its naming.
 Modern IDEs are so good at refactoring code that I can do a big chunk of the make it good part in seconds.
-It's somewhat paradoxical: I often chose languages like Ruby because of the supposed productivity gains only to realise I got stuck in early stages of a new project because of the fear of needing too much time to make naming good..
+It's somewhat paradoxical: I often chose languages like Ruby because of the supposed productivity gains only to realise I got stuck in early stages of a new project because of the fear of needing too much time to refactor things.

-### Throw away first
+### Throw it away first

-design is a struggle between attention to details and high level ideas.
-To make this a positive tension:
+Designing a system is a struggle between tiny details and high level ideas.
+It's the reason why the quote "in theory, there's no difference between theory and practice.
+In practice, there is" is so apt for programming.
+The harder is the problem you're trying to solve, the stronger is this tension.
+You want to make sure it's a positive tension.
+Here's how I apply this principle:

-- write a little prototype
+- I write a small prototype
-- write a chunk of the design doc
+- I write a chunk of the design doc
-- throw away a little code, make a change.
-Start from point one again

-### Take lots of notes

-Using your brain as storage is a waste.
-"The shorter pencil is longer than the longest memory".
+- I throw away the first prototype
+- I improve the design doc
+- I write a new prototype

+Sometimes, if the problem is really hard, I repeat this process a couple of times.
+Others it's too easy and there's no need to throw it away.
+The point is be ready to do so when you're not happy with how you understand the problem.
+That's the core of this principle: you write a first draft knowing you'll probably throw it away so you'll experiment.
+You'll digress a little, you'll come back.
+The idea is that you use code and words to improve your understanding of the problem.

+My favourite programming sessions always happen after I've throw away a first version of whatever I'm trying to solve.
+These sessions feel really fast and they are.
+Because I'm kind of typing out the solution that is now clear in my head.

 ### Let the design emerge from the code